Buy Pre-War Cards

 How much is shipping/handling?

 Shipping is always included in the price.
-There is no extra amount needed for shipping.
+There is no extra amount needed for shipping unless you are in Canada — see below.

 Can I buy something if I am outside of the US?

-I will ship to Canada but you’ll need to add extra for the additional shipping.
+I will ship to Canada but you may need to add extra for the additional shipping.
 If it’s just something that can be sent in a plain white envelope, you do not need to send any additional money.
-If it’s many cards that need to be sent in a bubble envelope, please send an extra $8.
+If it’s many cards or more valuable cards that need to be sent in a bubble envelope, please send an extra $8.

 I also cannot be responsible for anything shipped to Canada with those options as they do not include tracking.
 This is important.
 I have not had problems shipping there before but if you are having something shipped there that gets lost, I cannot refund you.
 Anything shipped to Canada is buyer beware.

 If you want something shipped that can be tracked, please send an extra $14.
+That is my price from the post office and not an inflated amount.
 This amount will cover you in the event the package does not show as having been delivered via the tracking system.

 If you need to inquire about shipping to another country, please contact me before the auction begins via the Twitter site and sending a message to me.